fgtclb/t3oodle/Documentation/Usage/CreatingNewPolls.rst

       Each participant can only select as much options as defined.
 But one option can get selected by multiple participants.

+.. _minimumAmountOfVotesPerParticipant:

+Minimum amount of votes per participant
+"""""""""""""""""""""""""""""""""""""""
+.. container:: table-row

+   Description
+      Each participant must select at least as much options as defined.

 .. _limitAmountOfVotesPerOption:

 Limit amount of votes per option